chirayupd/QT-First/README.md

    This issue was resolved by using the setFontWeight function.
 2. Issues was faced to use the push button for displaying the resume This issue was resolved by using a other approach rather than going with the push button.
+3. There were errors of no mathcing signal found for triggered actions while making the edits in OpenOCRCorrect.

 ### Features